smart-on-fhir/smart-scheduling-links/specification.md

   * Public health goals require flexibility in access to non-confidential information.
   * With the `$bulk-publish` pattern, _Slot Publishers_ host static files, which scale well to open publication

+### API Testing

+You can test your implementation with https://infernotest.healthit.gov/community.

 ## Manifest File

 The manifest file is the entry point for a client to retrieve scheduling data.
 The manifest JSON file includes: